 Blog

-This blog post gives you an effortless way to test whether your exception handling of Spring Boot's RestTemplate is working.
-In order to do so we leverage Chaos Engineering and this way can prevent the unattractive path of mocking a part of your system or cumbersome manual testing effort.
+This blog post gives you an effortless way to test whether your exception handling of Spring Boot’s RestTemplate is working.
+We will use chaos experiments in Steadybit so we don’t need to spend time mocking a part of your system or conducting cumbersome manual testing.

 @RestController